nam4dev/apy-rest2front/CONTRIBUTING.md

 #### Travis CI

 [Travis CI][travis] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.
-The `apy-frontend` project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.
+The `apy-rest2front` project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.